mbbsemu/MBBSDASM/readme.md

 For more information on The Major BBS, check out the Wikipedia article [[here](https://en.wikipedia.org/wiki/The_Major_BBS)].

-While **MBBSDASM** targets Major BBS files for analysis, any 16-bit NE EXE/DLL file is support and should disassemble without issue.
+While **MBBSDASM** targets Major BBS files for analysis, any 16-bit NE EXE/DLL file is supported and should disassemble without issue.
+I've tested this with both Solitaire and Calculator from Windows 3.1 to verify.

 # Current Features
 **MBBSDASM** offers several disassembly/code analysis options that are configurable through the command line.